Understanding the Differences Between Pipe Relining and Pipe Replacement

 When to choose | Minor damages like cracks or minor leaks | Severe damages like collapses or breaks |

-What does traditional pipe replacement differ from relining pipe?
+How does traditional pipe replacement differ from pipe relining?

-Which method is cheaper - pipe relining or traditional pipe replacement?
+Which method is cheaper - the pipe relining method or traditional pipe replacement?

-All kinds of pipes can be lined?
+Can all types of pipes be lined?

 Additional Information